-- It is the information provided to make "areas that require warning" and "actions that should be taken" are instantly found out according to the situation of a volcanic activity. - This is operated for 48 volcanos among active volcanos existing in Japan (as of April 2021). - There are five volcanic alert levels as follows:
+- It is the information provided to make "areas that require warning" and "actions that should be taken" are instantly found out according to the situation of a volcanic activity. - This is operated for 49 volcanos among active volcanos existing in Japan. - There are five volcanic alert levels as follows: